Childhelp Group Homes of California

-- The Johnson Home provides short-term placements to girls ages 12-18 years old.
-It is also for children who need a short-term placement for stabilization before being transferred to the Baker Home or Joann Home.
+- The Johnson Home provides long-term and short-term placements to girls ages 12-18 years old.
+It is also for children who need short-term stabilization before being transferred to the Baker Home or Joann Home

 Like a Family

-California Group Homes provide an intensive level of supervision and therapeutic services to prepare children for the transition into a lower level of care such as foster homes, adoptive homes or reunification with families/guardians.
-Children receive therapy, counseling and support, while participating in extracurricular activities.
-The family-like setting helps the children adapt to life in a “typical” family, thereby increasing their chances of living successfully with a parent/guardian, an adopted, foster or extended family upon transition.
+California Group Homes provide an intensive level of supervision and therapeutic services to prepare children for a lower level of care such as foster homes, adoptive homes or reunification with families/guardians.
+The family-like setting helps residents successfully complete their transition into a more optimal long-term living situation.

 It’s Who We Are